 - Coffs Harbour – the Big Banana, Forest Sky Pier at Sealy Lookout and Muttonbird Island all warrant a stop.

-Local tip: Each of these towns are perfect for a week-long holiday or string them together for excellent road trip.
+Local tip: Each of these towns are perfect for a week-long holiday or drive the Waterfall Way for an excellent road trip.

 Heading North from Coffs Harbour to Tweed Heads on the Queensland border is beach after beach of holiday fun.
 The region also boasts 90 parks and reserves, including some of the UNESCO World Heritage Gondwana rainforests.